 History of Zoellner

 Zoellner Arts Center was built in 1996 and opened in 1997-98.
 The center is home to Lehigh University's Music Department, the Department of Theatre, the Art Galleries and the Guest Artist Series, all of which share the same professional staff, venues and equipment.
 The Guest Artist Series has presented a wide array of multi-disciplinary, multi-cultural performers, including Tony Bennet, Yo-Yo-Ma, the New York Philharmonic, Itzhak Perlman, Chick Corea, Bobby McFerrin, Cirque Eloize, Natalie Cole, Momix and David Parsons Dance.
-The building, designed by Philadelphia architects Dagit Saylor, houses three theatres: a 1,000-seat proscenium theatre (Baker Hall), a 300-seat thrust theatre (Diamond Theatre), and a 125-seat black box theatre.
+The building, designed by Philadelphia architects Dagit Saylor, houses three theatres: a 1,000-seat proscenium theatre (Baker Hall), a 300-seat thrust theatre (Diamond Theater), and a 125-seat black box (Fowler Black Box Theatre).
 It also houses a two-story art gallery, several rehearsal rooms, a recording studio, dance studio, scene shop, costume shop, dressing rooms and green room, practice rooms, classrooms, a music library, box office, faculty and staff offices, and three large lobbies suitable for receptions.
 A 345-car parking deck is attached to the center.